2 How to use this book

 It’s not a big deal if an online shopper gets mistakenly shown 1000 brooms but if I got my model wrong and we close a school, that will change a child’s entire life.

-We want this book to be your go-to R reference as you start integrating data science tools into your education job.
-Our aim is to help you learn R by teaching data science techniques using education datasets.
-We’ll demonstrate statistics techniques like hypothesis testing and model building and how to run these operations in R. However, the explanations in our chapters will not provide a complete background about the statistical techniques.
+In this book, you’ll learn statistics techniques like hypothesis testing and model building and how to run these operations in R. However, the explanations in the chapters will not provide a complete background about the statistical techniques.

-• Building R packages: If you are carrying out the same analyses many times, it may be helpful to create your own package.
-Packages are collections of code and sometimes data, such as the {roomba} (for tidying complex, nested lists) and {tidyLPA} (for carrying out Latent Profile Analysis) packages that authors of this book created.
+Building R packages: If you are carrying out the same analyses many times, it may be helpful to create your own package.
+Packages are collections of code and sometimes data, such as the {roomba} (for tidying complex, nested lists) (Dobbyn et al., n.d.) and {tidylpa} (Joshua M. Rosenberg et al., 2019) (for carrying out Latent Profile Analysis) packages that authors of this book created.
 However, building an R package is not the focus of this book.
-Hadley Wickham wrote a very helpful—and freely available—book on the topic called R Packages (http://r-pkgs.had.co.nz/) (Wickham, 2015).
+Hadley Wickham and Jenny Bryan wrote a very helpful—and freely available—book on the topic called R Packages (https://r-pkgs.org/) (Wickham & Bryan, 2023a).

-• Advanced statistical methodologies: As noted above, there are other excellent books for learning statistics.
-While we do discuss basic and advanced statistical methods, this is not a statistical methods book.
-One advanced statistical book that we think is excellent from a machine learning perspective is James et al. (2013)’s An Introduction to Statistical Learning with Applications in R.
+Advanced statistical methodologies: While the book does discuss basic and advanced statistical methods, it is not a specialized methods book.
+One excellent statistics book is James et al. (2013)’s An Introduction to Statistical Learning with Applications in R.

-• Creating a website (or book): As you might already suspect, R is versatile and can be used for more than just performing data analyses.
-In fact, R can be used to write books (like this one, which we wrote using the {bookdown} package) and create websites (which some of the authors have done using the {blogdown} package).
-This book does not describe how to create books or websites; there are excellent, freely available books on these topics as well (see Xie et al. (2019)’s blogdown: Creating Websites with R Markdown (https://bookdown.org/yihui/blogdown/) and Xie (2019)’s bookdown: Authoring Books and Technical Documents with R Markdown (https://bookdown.org/yihui/bookdown/).
+Creating a website or book: R is versatile and can be used for more than just performing data analyses.
+R can be used to write books like this one using the {bookdown} package.
+Or it can be used to create websites using the {blogdown} package.
+There are excellent, freely available books on these topics (see Xie et al. (2019)’s blogdown: Creating Websites with R Markdown (https://bookdown.org/yihui/blogdown/) and Xie (2019)’s bookdown: Authoring Books and Technical Documents with R Markdown (https://bookdown.org/yihui/bookdown/).
+Quarto is another powerful tool for creating books, websites, presentations, and more.
+Like R Markdown, it combines code and markdown text to produce beautiful, polished outputs.
+Quarto offers a consistent authoring experience across formats and is multilingual by design, meaning you can use it even if R isn’t installed.

 2.4 Supporting the book